 What we’re doing to help prevent landslips and the delays they cause

-A landslip on the railway is generally defined as when soil, rocks and earth fall onto and either wholly or partially obscure the track.
+A landslip (also known as a landslide) on the railway is generally defined as when soil, rocks and earth fall onto and either wholly or partially obscure the track.

 They commonly occur when the ground becomes saturated with water after long periods of heavy rain.
 As the earth becomes heavier, the water forces apart grains of soil so that they no longer lock together – resulting in a landslip as the structure becomes loose and unstable.